 So what about the competent man (and of course, it’s a man) protagonists of the Golden Age, the heroic scientists and spacemen?
 Do we find them in these stories?
 Not really.
 Fafhrd and Gray Mouser from “Thieves’ House” are definitely highly competent and very good at what they do (“the best thieves and swordsmen in Lankhmar” according to Fritz Leiber), but they’re also habitual criminals existing on the margins of their society.
 And indeed, every single character in “Thieves’ House” with the exception of the unnamed maid and the unnamed black kitten is a criminal of sorts.
 Nor are Fafhrd and the Gray Mouser the only outlaw protagonists on the 1944 Retro Hugo novelette ballot.
 Roy Campbell, the protagonist of “Citadel of Lost Ships”, is also an outlaw.
 Ironically, he’s also the most noble character on this ballot and the choice he makes at the end of the story is the sort of noble choice you could imagine Humphrey Bogart making in a 1940s movie.
-“The Halfling” is not just an actual science fiction crime story, all of its characters – the circus owner John “Jade” Greene, the dancers Laura Darrow and Sindi and Laska, the cat person from Callisto – are all carnival folks and therefore marginalised.
-The inventor Gallegher from “The Proud Robot” is actually a scientist and brilliant inventor, but he’s also far from competent, since he can only invent things when drunk and promptly forgets how they work, once he sobers up.
+“The Halfling” is not just an actual science fiction crime story, all of its characters – the circus owner John “Jade” Greene, the dancers Laura Darrow and Sindi as well as Laska, the cat person from Callisto – are all carnival folks and therefore marginalised.
+The inventor Gallegher from “The Proud Robot” is a scientist and brilliant inventor for a change, but he’s also far from competent, since he can only invent things when drunk and promptly forgets how they work, once he sobers up.
 No, the competent man Gallegher is not.
 The far future scientist from “Mimsy Were the Borogroves” is not particularly competent either.
 Not only does he fail to notice that the time machine he invented actually works, he also sends educational toys into the past without considering the consequences.
 And while, Scott, Emma and Alice from the same story are definitely competent, they are also children.
-The spaceship crew from “Symbiotica”, who gets marooned on a hostile alien world, are closest to traditional Golden Age protagonists, thought they don’t seem particularly competent either, probably because we’ve read and seen so many “hostile alien world” stories by now that the characters from “Symbiotica” seem like hot candidates for the Darwin Award.
+The spaceship crew from “Symbiotica”, who get marooned on a hostile alien world, are closest to traditional Golden Age protagonists, thought they don’t seem particularly competent either, probably because we’ve read and seen so many “hostile alien world” stories by now that the characters from “Symbiotica” seem like hot candidates for the Darwin Award.

 So what about the overwhelming whiteness and maleness of the Golden Age?
 Again, reality is more complex.
 For two of the stories on the 1944 Retro Hugo novelette ballot are written by a woman (the same woman in this case) and a third is co-written by a woman.
 Of course, Leigh Brackett and C.L.
-Moore are the best known women writers of the Golden Age and quite often the only two women writers of science fiction working before the 1960s that people know of at all, though there were other women writing SFF during this period such as Amelia Reynolds Long, Allison V. Harding, Clare Winger Harris, Leslie F. Stone, Mary Elizabeth Counselman, Everil Worrell or Greye La Spina.
+Moore are the best known women writers of the Golden Age and quite often the only two women writers of science fiction working before the 1960s that people know of at all, though there were other women writing SFF during this period such as Amelia Reynolds Long, Allison V. Harding, Clare Winger Harris, Leslie F. Stone, Mary Elizabeth Counselman, Dorothy Quick, Everil Worrell or Greye La Spina.

 Moving from authors to characters, two of the stories feature no female characters at all.
 But of the four stories that do feature women and girls, none of the female characters match the damsel-in-distress stereotype so often considered te default this era.
 That said, Laura Darrow from “The Halfling” and Ivlis from “Thieves’ House” do match a stereotype of the era, that of the femme fatale.
 Imagine Rita Hayworth or Veronica Lake portraying them in a movie and you’ve got the right idea.
 However, there is more than meets the eye to both Laura and Ivlis and both are characters in their own right rather than voluptuous cardboard cut-outs.
 Stella Moore from “Citadel of Lost Ships” is not just a love interest, but also a rebel (and a telepath) who fights alongside the male protagonist.
 And Emma, though only five, is the smarter of the Paradine siblings from “Mimsy Were the Borogroves”, a story which also features another significant female character in young Alice (Liddell).
 Rounding out the list of female characters in these stories are Sindi, the Martian carnival dancer from “The Halfling”, who gets murdered because she knows too much, and Ivlis’ unnamed (at least in this story) maid, a minor character who gains much more significance as well as a name (though I’ll be damned, if I remember what it is without looking it up) in “The Mouser Goes Below”, a Fafhrd and Gray Mouser story published forty-five years later, where it is revealed Mouser’s tryst with the lady in question resulted in a son.
 Looking at the rest of the Retro Hugo ballot, we also have the witchy (and backstabbing) faculty wives of Fritz Leiber’s Conjure Wife as well as the kindly elderly witch Miss Price from The Magic Bed-Knob, which coincidentally is another Retro Hugo finalist written by a woman.